Event analytics in OpenSearch Observability allow you to create data visualizations using Piped Processing Language (PPL) queries.

 source = opensearch_dashboards_sample_data_logs | fields host | stats count()

 By default, Dashboards shows results from the last 15 minutes of your data.
-To see data from a different time frame, use the date and time selector.
+To see data from a different time frame, use the date and time selector to choose the desired settings.

 For more information about building PPL queries, see Piped Processing Language.